hellodit/text-to-image/readme.md

 A simple app for converting text provided to image, it can be use for social media sharing or thumbnail for Video

 ### Roadmap
-- [ ] Convert text to image
+- [x] Convert text to image
-- [ ] Add option for image size or dimension
+- [ ] Add option to change background color and size
-- [ ] Add option for change background image
+- [ ] Add option to change font color, font size, and font type
-- [ ] Add option for custom emoji
+- [ ] Add emoji to image
+- [ ] User can use this app via web server

 ### Notes
 Still under development, not at production-ready